 There are three versions:

-Peak Design Pro Tripod Lite – The lightest and slimmest of the Pro Tripods, it's slightly smaller than the other when packed down great performance.
+Peak Design Pro Tripod Lite – The lightest and slimmest of the Pro Tripods, it’s slightly smaller than the others when packed down.

 Peak Design Pro Tripod Tall – For taller users or those who want to avoid raising the centre column when shooting with heavier gear